ibm-build-lab/ibm-eis-sap-btp/access-weather-api/README.md

 - `START_TIME` is specified in ISO 8601 format, e.g. '2023-04-14T00:00:00-04:00'.
 An unspecified time zone defaults to UTC.
 - `END_TIME` is specified in ISO 8601 format, e.g. '2023-05-14T00:00:00-04:00'.
 An unspecified time zone defaults to UTC.

-The `curl` command will return a list of calls made to the specified connector instance in JSON format.
-By filtering for only those elements with a `vendor_resource` field specified, we will get those calls that in turn triggered a call to EIS.
-The value for the field gives the EIS endpoint that is invoked.

-It is straightforward to get the number of calls made to EIS from this returned JSON structure.
+It is straightforward to get the number of calls made to EIS from this returned JSON.

 Below is an example of one of the records returned from this call.